elaizae/web-typography-20-21/README.md

 # Web Typography, 2020/2021

+**First thing I did was obviously watch the film because the fragment made little to no sense to me.**

+The scene of the film starts with Constant K (a bio human) heading to his baseline test.
+Contant K is reffered to as a replicant which is actually the most compliant bio human.
+They have an open lifespan.
+Which means that once they fail the baseline test, they get deemed deffect.
+During the baseline test, the replicant is supposed to say the poem and then answer the questions as quickly as possible after the questioner.
+Taking time between sentences means a failed test.
+Because replicants are actually robots with a perfect human paintjob, they get called slurs like skinjob or skinner.

 ## Getting to know Darice
 **Before starting to modify the ccs of the closed captions, we got the chance to get to know Darice a little bit and know more about what she would expect / wants to see from us.**